timothyjellison/new-homepage/src/pages/posts/serifs-for-readability.md

 ---
 title: Serifs for Readability
-date: "2019-08-31T22:12:03.284Z"
+date: '2019-08-31T22:12:03.284Z'
+subtitle: On readability and legibility
 ---

 In the midst of upgrading my site from Gatsby v1 to v2, I noticed I really didn't like my typeface choices for body text like this blog post.
-After playing around with several options I realized what was wrong: *my site's body text was in a sans serif typeface*.
+After playing around with several options I realized what was wrong: _my site's body text was in a sans serif typeface_.
 It turns out serif typefaces are the superior choice for readability.

 ## Remind me again...